ANUJKI7/codealpha_chatbot-faqs/README.md

 ---

 ## ✨ Features
 - Instant responses to predefined FAQs
-- Easy-to-edit Q&A database (JSON)
 - Beginner-friendly code structure
 - Works via CLI (and can be extended to web/app integration)